Semantic Network Interpretation: Related Work

-Attempts at holistic summarization mainly focus on visualizing important image subregions by re-weighting final convolutional layer feature maps.
-Examples include CAM~\cite{Zhou_2016_CVPR} and Grad-CAM~\cite{Selvaraju_2017_ICCV}.
+Attempts of decision-level interpretation mainly focus on visualizing important image subregions by re-weighting final convolutional layer feature maps.
+Examples include ~\cite{Zhou_2016_CVPR, Selvaraju_2017_ICCV,sundararajan2017axiomatic,springenberg2014striving,smilkov2017smoothgrad}.
 However, the visualization based method only provides coarse-level information, and it remains hard to intuitively know what feature or pattern the network has learned to detect.
 More importantly, the holistic heat map representation is sometimes insufficient to justify why the network favors certain classes over others when the attentional maps for different classes overlap heavily.
-See Figure~\ref{fig:overview} for example.
+See Figure~\ref{fig:overview} for example. \cite{Zhang_2018_AAAI} proposes represent the image content and structure by knowledge graph.

-\textbf{VQA and Image Caption} Other tasks that combine text generation and visual explanation include image captioning and visual question answering (VQA).
-Although it sounds like a similar task, image captioning~\cite{Farhadi_2010_ECCV} is fundamentally different from ours.
-Image captioning is usually done in a fully supervised manner, with the goal of generating a caption that describes the general content of an image.
-Our textual interpretation task aims to loyally reflects the knowledge learned by a classification model in an unsupervised way.
-Visual question answering~\cite{Antol_2015_ICCV} is a task that requires understanding the image and answering textual questions.
-Our task can be viewed as a special case of unsupervised VQA that focuses more specifically on questions such as: "Why does the model think the image belongs to class X." Text grounding~\cite{2015arXiv151103745R} is a language to vision task that tries to locate the object in an image referred to by a given text phrase.
+\textbf{Visual attribute prediction and image captioning --} Visual attribute prediction and image captioning~\cite{Farhadi_2010_ECCV} are related but fundamentally different tasks to semantic network interpretation.
+Visual attribute prediction and image captioning are often supervised with the goal to approximate ground truth labels.
+Semantic interpretation, on the other hand, aims to loyally reflect the knowledge learned by a model in an unsupervised way.
+There are no ground truth labels to approximate in semantic interpretation.

 We note that~\cite{hendricks2016generating} defines a task similar to ours, to explain and justify a classification model.
 Their model is learned in a supervised manner, with explanations generated from an LSTM network which only implicitly depends on the internal feature maps.
 It is essentially an image captioning task that generates captions with more class-discriminative information.
 Our method is unsupervised and does not rely on another black-box network to generate descriptions.